owocki/pytrader/howto_trade.md

 [See this code](https://github.com/owocki/pytrader/blob/master/history/management/commands/trade.py#L86).
 TLDR - The `trade.py` script makes an attempt at determining it's `confidence` in a position, and linearly adjusts its position from that.
 PRs welcome.

+### I noticed we're not running any NN's for USDT_BTC, but are for ETH_BTC.
+Is there a reason or is that just arbitrary?

+Just arbitrary.
+My interest in trading USDT_BTC as a manual trader happened just as I was writing classifiertests.

+### Is there any rhyme or reason to the number of NN's and/or classifier tests run per pair?

+This will depend upon your available computational resources and how quickly you want results from the NN/classifiers.
+As an example, on a small VM with 0.5G of memory, I went through the optimization above 3x, at a cost of ~12 hours of compute per day, before I started trading.
+Whether that was enough optimization or I was just lucky is a matter of debate at the moment.

+### How is the weighting handled and how are they blended?

+The weighting is very rudimentary.
+See [above](https://github.com/owocki/pytrader/blob/owocki/trade_instructions/howto_trade.md#tradepy).

+### Why do bad things happen when you try to tune the classifiers (e.g. adjust datasetinput based on simulations)?

+This hasn't been implemented yet.
+You can alter parameters on the NNs, and should be able to adjust classifier type, but I haven't gotten around to adding more customization to classifiertests.
+We have an open issue [here](https://github.com/owocki/pytrader/issues/43) to track this.

 ## Reference: Other Important Administration Commands

 ### Neural Network Backtester